Fact Sheet: Protecting a Trademark

 4. Where are counterfeits sold?

-Unfortunately, counterfeits are sometimes found in seemingly legitimate stores and they are sold through a variety of outlets, including flea markets, online marketplaces, street vendors, and individuals on social media platforms advertising products for sale.
+Unfortunately, counterfeits are sometimes found in seemingly legitimate stores; they are also sold through a variety of outlets, including flea markets, online marketplaces, ecommerce websites, street vendors, and on social media platforms either by advertising products for sale from individual sellers or via shopping functions or sponsored (paid) advertisements.
 Counterfeiters constantly adapt their sales and shipping strategies to circumvent detection and legal obstacles.

 5. What types of products are counterfeited?